qfpl/applied-fp-course/README.md

 levels build on each other, so you can go to the highest level and enter a nix-shell there, you will then have all the required tools for every level.

-The ``shell.nix`` is provided separate from the ``default.nix`` so if you have a different work-flow you can still utilise the derivation.
+The ``shell.nix`` is not provided, so if you have a different work-flow you can utilise the derivation from the respective ``levelN.nix``.

 ##### Please note...